Warhammer 40,000: Factions

-The models available for play in Warhammer 40,000 are divided into "factions".
+Models available for play in Warhammer 40,000 are divided into "factions".
 Under normal circumstances, a player can only use units from the same faction in their army.
-For instance, a player's army cannot include both Ork and Aeldari models because Orks and Aeldari are enemies in the setting.

 The Imperium of Man

-The Imperium of Man is a human empire that comprises approximately 1 million worlds and has existed for over 10,000 years.
-Its government takes influences from a mixture of fascism, theocracy, and feudalism, as well as xenophobia.
-The state religion of the Imperium is centered around its founder, the Emperor of Mankind, an extremely powerful psychic being worshipped as a god.
-Although the Emperor is its nominal ruler, he was mortally wounded in battle and is unable to rule directly.
-Despite his condition, his mind still generates a psychic beacon by which starships navigate through space, making him the linchpin of the Imperium's infrastructure.
-Although the Imperium has highly advanced technology, it has only recently continued the practice of science and many of its technologies have not improved for thousands of years.
-Most Warhammer 40,000 fiction is written from the perspective of the Imperium, often with humans as protagonists.
+The Imperium of Man is described as an authoritarian techno-feudal theocratic human empire that comprises approximately 1 million worlds and has existed for over 10,000 years.
+The faction abhors aliens to the point that associating with aliens is a capital offence.
+The state religion of the Imperium is centred around its founder, the Emperor of Mankind, who united humanity millennia earlier.
+Although the Emperor is its nominal ruler, he was mortally wounded in battle and lives on life support in a vegetative state.
+Despite his condition, his mind still generates a psychic beacon called "the Astronomican" by which starships navigate the Warp.
+Although the Imperium has highly advanced technology, most of its technologies have not improved for thousands of years due to religious taboos against science and innovation.

+Most Warhammer 40,000 fiction is written from the perspective of the Imperium.